Linuxfabrik/monitoring-plugins/check-plugins/deb-versionlock/README.md

 ### A pin is in place but not reported

 APT ignores a file in `preferences.d` whose extension is neither absent nor `.pref`, so a `.dpkg-old`, `.bak` or `.save` copy left behind by an upgrade pins nothing.
-It also skips a stanza that carries no `Pin` or a pin type it does not understand.
+It also skips a stanza that carries no `Pin` or a pin type it does not understand, and `Pin: version` on `Package: *` counts as one of those, since a version is matched against a package.
 The check follows those rules, so what it leaves out is what APT leaves out.
 Compare against APT's own view:

 ```bash
 apt-cache policy